jicahoo/pythonalgr/README.md

 ## 385. Mini Parser
 * How to find the list's elements?
 You have to find the comma in the first level.
-* How to deteremine the firt level?
+* How to determine the first level?
 Use stack (which is tracking the pair of "[" and "]") to determine if current comma is in the first level.

+## 387. First unique character in a string.
+* O(n+26).
+It seems that there is no better solution.

 ## 383. Ransom Note [TODO]
 * Just follow the most natural way.
 Time complexity: m+n+n.
 Space complexity: 26*size( store "letter":[count_a,count_b] )